fpaxos/fpaxos-lib/README.md

 ## License

-LibPaxos is distributed under GPL version 3.
+LibPaxos3 is distributed under the terms of the 3-clause BSD license.
 LibPaxos3 has been developed at the [University of Lugano][7], by [Daniele Sciascia][8].